/

 What do the terms mean?

-The abbreviations themselves are quickly clarified at first:
+The abbreviations themselves are quickly explained:

 • BYOD - Bring your own device